benedyktdryl/create-react-app-enterprise/README.md

 ### Disclaimer

-First of all, if you want to get answer "why" something is used, please take a look at [Architecture Decisions Records](/ADR).
+First of all, if you want to get answer "why" something is used, please take a look at [Architecture Decisions Records](/template/ADR).
 I encourage you to keep this directory and use it to track also your own architecture diecisions ([Why I should do it?](https://github.com/joelparkerhenderson/architecture_decision_record#what-is-an-architecture-decision-record)).

 Also, feel free to propose additional stuff.
-If you want to remove something, do it on your own after bootstrap.
+If you want to remove something, do it on your own after bootstrap or fork this repo.

 ### List of used libraries